tonyfischetti/sake/README.md

 Sake is a way to easily design, share, build, and visualize workflows with intricate interdependencies.
-Sake is self-documenting because the instructions for building a project also serve as the documentation of the projects' workflow.
+Sake is self-documenting because the instructions for building a project also serve as the documentation of the project's workflow.
 The first time it's run, sake will build the whole project in an order that automatically satisfies all dependencies.
 For all subsequent runs, sake will only rebuild the parts of the project that depend on changed files.
 This cuts down on unnecessary re-building and let’s you